aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 ### 1.6.7.
 Some sample configurations provide NACLs and Security Groups.
 Is that enough?

-Security group egress rules are often used in 'allow all' mode (`0.0.0.0/0`), with the focus primarily being on consistently whitelisting required ingress traffic (centralized ingress/egress controls are in-place using the perimeter firewalls).
+Security group egress rules are often used in 'allow all' mode (`0.0.0.0/0`), with the focus primarily being on consistently allow listing required ingress traffic (centralized ingress/egress controls are in-place using the perimeter firewalls).
 This ensures day to day activities like patching, access to DNS, or to directory services access can function on instances without friction.

 The Accelerator provided sample security groups in the workload accounts offer a good balance that considers both security, ease of operations, and frictionless development.
 They allow developers to focus on developing, enabling them to simply use the pre-created security constructs for their workloads, and avoid the creation of wide-open security groups.
 Developers can equally choose to create more appropriate least-privilege security groups more suitable for their application, if they are skilled in this area.
 It is expected as an application is promoted through the SDLC cycle from Dev through Test to Prod, these security groups will be further refined by the extended customers teams to further reduce privilege, as appropriate.
 It is expected that each customer will review and tailor their Security Groups based on their own security requirements.
 The provided security groups ensures day to day activities like patching, access to DNS, or to directory services access can function on instances without friction, with the understanding further protections are providing by the central ingress/egress firewalls.